-The Library building is open to the public.
-We will continue to offer curbside borrowing.
+The Library will be CLOSED Friday, April 18.
 HOURS: Monday 12:30-8:30, Tuesday 9:30-5:30, Wednesday 12:30-8:30, Thursday 9:30-5:30, Friday 9:30-5:30, Saturday 9:30-3:00

 At the Library